vic0627/landing-page-sdk/docs/client/04-routing-and-linking.md

 };
 ```

 Supports string/RegExp/array (OR) and optional site/lang scoping.
-Hidden pages are excluded from output, manifests, and sitemap (if enabled).
+Hide routes to disable variants by audience or rollout stage; hidden pages are excluded from output, manifests, and sitemap (if enabled).
-***